benoitthore/Enamel/EnamelKotlin/src/main/java/com/thorebenoit/enamel/kotlin/geometry/layout/Roadmap.md

 # ONGOING
 ## Refactor serialisation to use JSONObject
+## Fix EDivideLayout and EBarLayout serializations

 # NEXT
 ## Fix IP Address bug on emulator
 ## Fix android TV bug with Gravity.CENTER
+## Test with more than 1 EPViewGroup on the UI

+# BACKLOG
+## Improve Transition performance
+## Make transition return a transition object and use it to control the transition with a touch event as an example
+## Extract ELayout to its own branch/repo
+## Refactor ELayout so it doesn't allocate on sizing and arranging

 # MAYBE
 ## Create Web Playground (linked with Android)